seancorfield/deps-new/README.md

 ```

 Creates a directory `mytemplate` containing a new template project, with `myusername` as the "top" namespace
 and `mytemplate` as the main project namespace under that.
-By default, the generated template
+The generated template
-project will work as a template that produces a library project.
+project will work as a template that produces a library project, but you can
+change it to produce whatever you want.

 If you want to generate the project into a different directory than the project name, use
 the `:target-dir` option to specify a path to the directory that should be created: